ryogrid/articles/skiplist_en.md

   - In the author's implementation, the upper limit was set to 20
     - The probability **P** in the function that determines the level of a node is set to 0.5
   - In the on-memory implementation, the "highest level" of the entire Skip List was maintained and updated, and the search was started at that level.
 However, when concurrent access is supported, it is difficult to always update the "highest level" appropriately and make it available for reference.
 Therefore, the search is started from the upper level, even though wasteful processing runs in sequential execution
-- [2] A loop that linearly searches for nodes to be used for transfer at level ii
+- [2] A loop that linearly searches for nodes to be used for transfer at level **ii**
   - The keys to be searched are compared with the minimum key of each node.
 Since the entries are designed to be kept in ascending order, when a node with a minimum key greater than the key to be searched for is encountered, a node one before the node is selected for transafer, and the loop ends
     - (If the node is reached, it is too far, so the node before the node is used to transfer to the next level)
 - [3] Consideration when node deletion is found to occur
   - Processing to be performed after discovering a transfer node
-  - The route to be taken if the operation to be performed is "remove," the level traversed is greater than 1, the number of entries held by the node to be transferred is 1, and the value of the entry matches the key to be searched for
+  - The route to be taken if the operation to be performed is "remove", the level traversed is greater than 1, the number of entries held by the node to be transferred is 1, and the key of the entry matches the key to be searched for
     - This route is taken into account in cases where node deletion is to be performed as a result, and the node to be searched for has been reached at a level above 1
-    - When deleting a node, the connection relationship between nodes is updated, but if processing continues without consideration in this case, the node to be deleted will be transferred to level 1, which is not stored in the predOfCornes list, and there will be nodes connected to the node to be deleted, which is not convenient.
-This is not convenient
+    - When deleting a node, the connection relationship between nodes is updated, but if processing continues without consideration in this case, node transfering continues at the node to be deleted until reaching level 1 and nodes which should be updated connection relationship are not stored in the **predOfCornes** list appropriately. this is problem
-    - Therefore, the route in [3] changes the node to be transferred at the current level to the previous node, so that the above problem does not occur.
+    - Therefore, the route in [3] changes the node to be transferred at the current level to the previous node, so that the above problem does not occur
 - [4] Processing at the end of one loop in the normal case (the same thing is done in [3])
-  - UnpinPage the node curr that has gone too far, since it will no longer be accessed
+  - UnpinPage the node **curr** that has gone too far, since it will no longer be accessed
-  - Store the page ID of the transfer node in Corners and the page ID of the node before the transfer node in predOfCorners
+  - Store the page ID of the transfer node in **corners** and the page ID of the node before the transfer node in **predOfCorners**

 - Finding the node and subsequent processing
   - Get
-    - Basically, it only calls the I/F of the entry acquisition provided by the node indicated by the return value foundNode and returns the result as the return value
+    - Basically, it only calls the I/F of the entry acquisition provided by the node indicated by the return value **foundNode** and returns the result as the return value
       - Search within a node by binary search (similar for other operations)
       - There may be cases where none exists
-    - Finally, PageManager::UnpinPage is called with the node indicated by foundNode as the argument (dirty flag=false)
+    - Finally, PageManager::UnpinPage is called with the node indicated by **foundNode** as the argument (dirty flag=false)
   - Insert
     - Basically, it just calls the I/F for adding an entry provided by the node indicated by the foundNode in the return value and returns the result as the return value
     - In most cases, the entry is inserted at the appropriate position in the node and the process is completed, but if there is not enough free space in the node, a split is performed